Advanced features

 contentAttribute:(VttContentAttribute *)contentAttribute {

-// Force red color
+// Force the color to red.

 attrs[NSForegroundColorAttributeName] = [UIColor redColor];